TheodorIvascu/test/.github/ISSUE_TEMPLATE/test-case-template.md

 ---
 name: Test Case Template
-description: This template helps with writing test cases with predefined steps and expectations.
+about: This template helps with writing test cases with predefined steps and expectations.
+title: FEATURE - ACTION - EXPECTED RESULT
+labels: QAReview, Test Case
+assignees: ''

 ---

-**Test Case Title:**
-- Enter the test case title following the format: `FEATURE - ACTION - EXPECTED RESULT`

 **Preconditions:**
-- List any preconditions that must be met before executing this test case.
+List any preconditions that must be met before executing this test case.
-- E.g., User must be logged in, feature must be enabled.
+ E.g., User must be logged in, feature must be enabled.
+ E.g., Feature flag enabled, user permissions granted.

 **OS to be tested on (Select one or more):**
 - [ ] Windows